Sangrene/cachenado/README.md

 set: (key: string, obj: { value: any; until: number }) => any;
 ```

-_I plan to implement utility functions to createCache for Mobx or Redux stores._
+_I plan to implement utility functions to createCache for Mobx or Redux stores but keep in mind that Cachenado is framework agnostic._

 ### Add caching to your function